-You could walk form the airport to the strip but we advise jumping in the taxis available instead; with the heat and wind, it isn’t a great start to a trip.
+You could walk from the airport to the strip but we advise jumping in the taxis available instead; with the heat and wind, it isn’t a great start to a trip.

-The strip is a safe place to walk along, ever at night.
+The strip is a safe place to walk along, even at night.
 There are a lot of people around, it is very well lit and there is plenty of police around.
-However, avoid walking off the strip late at night as the quieter areas can have crime occurring like pick pockets.
+However, avoid walking off the strip late at night as the quieter areas can have crime occurring like pickpockets.

 On your first day in Vegas, take in the strip by walking along it.
 Watch the Bellagio Fountains, explore The Venetian hotel, watch The Mirage volcano and try out a buffet in Las Vegas.

 What is the cheapest month to go to Vegas?